andyjy/prisma-local-proxy/README.md

 Required elements:

-1. Two generated copies of the Prisma client:
+1. **Two generated copies of the Prisma client**:

    - one with the Edge client (for your app, used in production)

    - the other with the "normal" non-Edge client, to be used by this proxy to query the local database

-2. The proxy server itself as defined in `server.ts` running during local development under a HTTP endpoint using the Node.JS runtime - to call the Prisma Query Engine and send the queries to your local database
+2. **The proxy server itself as defined in `server.ts`** running during local development under a HTTP endpoint using the Node.JS runtime - to call the Prisma Query Engine and send the queries to your local database

-3. The Prisma Client Extension as defined in `client.ts` applied to your app's Prisma Client during development only (i.e. not in production) - to intercept all queries and send them via the local proxy instead of remote Data Proxy.
+3. **The Prisma Client Extension as defined in `client.ts`** applied to your app's Prisma Client during development only (i.e. not in production) - to intercept all queries and send them via the local proxy instead of remote Data Proxy.

 ## How to set this up